 You can learn a bit about the various scholars who have contributed to the Culture on the Edge blog in the second phase of the project below (listed in alphabetical order).

-Andie Alexander is an M.A. student at the University of Colorado Boulder.
-Her research focuses on identity construction, discourses on classification and boundary construction, the practicality of definition, and public/private discourses with regard to issues of social group formation and nationalism in the U.S. She also contributes to the Studying Religion in Culture Grad blog.
+Andie Alexander is a Ph.D. student in American Religious Cultures at Emory University.
+Her research focuses on identity construction, boundary formation, nationalism, and discourses on classification in the U.S. She also contributes to the Studying Religion in Culture Grad blog.
 Read her posts here.
 Andie is also the Online Curator here at Culture on the Edge.